mroberts1/BOOTSTRA.386/manual/index.md

 He responds "Sure why not?
 Start with F0, shift left, OR with NOT itself ANDED with 0x10 shift right 4 bits and repeat.
 Works really nicely on the 68000 but the 8086 can do it too."

 I say "Hold on let me check that" as I put the handset down on the table and work it out through a pen and pad of paper.
 What a clever trick, 4 bits on, 4 bits off, sliding left-wise in a ring, it's an animation in a single byte with just a few operations for each frame.
-I pick up the handset "Can you come in for an interview tomorrow morning at 9am?"
+I pick up the handset "Can you come in for an interview tomorrow morning at 9:00 AM?"

 He says "Absolutely!"